algolia/algoliasearch-laravel/README.md

 }
 ```

 In the resulted object you will have categories converted to array by Laravel.
-If you a custom relation structure you will instead do something like :
+If you want a custom relation structure you will instead do something like :

 ```
 public function getAlgoliaRecord()